 Yes, we’re collaborating with several strategic partners to use AI to help enhance the integration experience.
 Where our products already integrate technically, there’s additional expertise that AI can provide to augment customer teams and streamline the process.

-We can’t all afford to employ the best business analyst, test architect, or DevOps Engineer, so having some of those capabilities automated end-to-end and providing feedback on their effectiveness is going to be quite transformational and deliver on the real benefits of DevOps over following just one of those solutions.
-We talk about being a continuous quality company and want that to apply to our solution and our customer’s use of it.
+Not everyone can afford to hire the best business analyst, test architect, or DevOps engineer.
+Automating some of those capabilities end-to-end will be transformational.
+It will also provide feedback on their effectiveness.
+This approach delivers the real benefits of DevOps rather than focusing on just one solution.
+We emphasize being a continuous quality company.
+We want this commitment to apply to our solution and our customers’ use of it.

-There’s a saying in sales: there are two winners at every opportunity.
-The vendor that wins and the vendor who qualified out early.
+There’s a saying in sales: there are two winners at every opportunity: the vendor who wins and the vendor who qualifies early.
 It’s the same with application development.
 We ultimately want to maximize the business benefit from making changes while using adoption and historical success information to determine when a change shouldn’t be made and suggest alternative ways to achieve the same result.

 That’s a bit cryptic, but I can’t go into specifics for obvious reasons.
 Wait and see what’s announced around Dreamforce this year and next year!